Creating a Basic Mat

 Process your image(s) to the degree you deem necessary.
 Do this at its native size and preferably as much in RAW format as possible.
 If you need to process in Photoshop then do so as a TIFF or PSD and in the ProPhoto RGB color space.

 Your final submission image should have a mat and a stroke (or “key” line).
 The reason for doing this is to control the area surrounding your image and direct the viewer's eye to the image.
 This is a convention that works well for PPA affiliate competitions and the judges will be looking for it.
 What follows is a standard recipe for creating a basic mat.
 You may vary it according to your taste.

 Recipe (PC Version):

-1. Using either Lightroom or Photoshop, reduce the size of your image to 17 inches on the long side at 200 ppi and the Adobe RGB (1998) color space.
+1. Using either Lightroom or Photoshop, reduce the size of your image to 17 inches (try 18.125 for normal aspect ratio or 18.5 for panos) on the long side at 200 ppi and the Adobe RGB (1998) color space.

-2. Now in Photoshop, go to “Canvas Size” and add 1 inch of black to the vertical and horizontal dimensions. (use the calculator if you need to)
+2. Now in Photoshop, go to “Canvas Size” and add 1 inch (.625 for normal aspect ratio or .5 for panos) of black to the vertical and horizontal dimensions.
+Use the calculator if you need to!
+(Instead of black, try a Custom Color that makes your image look good but doesn't call attention to itself.
+Try darker colors that are less saturated, maybe a darker version of the stroke color.

 3. Then create a duplicate layer (which will activate the fx option).